Lisa Rudman, Executive Director email@example.com

 Monica Lopez, Producer firstname.lastname@example.org

 Monica Lopez has a 16 year track record as a reporter and producer based in California.
-She enjoys working with reporters throughout the process of developing a story.
-She thinks rendering speed is a quality of life issue.
-She wishes everyone could receive the University of California President’s rental stipend.
+She enjoys field production and working with reporters on the development of their stories.

-Monica’s former work includes News Director and Producer at KCSB-FM, Santa Barbara, CA; Media Center Director, University of California Santa Barbara; Senior Producer and Reporter, Free Speech Radio News.
-Monica earned her BA from UC Santa Barbara Department of Chicana and Chicano Studies, Emphases in Film Studies, Creative Writing, and Spanish and her Masters in Journalism at UC Berkeley.
+Monica’s former work includes News Director and Producer at KCSB-FM, Santa Barbara, CA; Senior Producer and Reporter, Free Speech Radio News.
+Monica studied at UC Berkeley’s Graduate School of Journalism and UC Santa Barbara’s Department of Chican@ Studies.

 RJ Lozada, Producer email@example.com